 I got the opportunity to visit Spain in 2017 with my girlfriend.
 Since we only had 2 weeks and were coming from Morocco, I choose to have us concentrate on southern Spain (known as Andalusia) before entering Portugal.
 We later spent 4 days in Barcelona.

 There is so much to like in Spain and the Andalusia is filled with Moorish inspired architecture and history.
 The cities of Malaga, Antequera, Granada, Cordoba, and Seville are not to be missed.
 Barcelona is quite special, with the renowned architect Antoni Gaudí having several buildings and adding to the Barcelona landscape.

 One thing to be aware of is the siesta and how late the Spanish eat!
 For breakfast they will simply have toast and coffee and lunch should be eaten around 1-2pm.
 After that it seems like the entire town shuts down for several hours.
 It is very difficult to find a restaurant that will serve food before 8pm.

-Soon you can get even more helpful hints by watching the travel videos I am making for Spain.
-Also, you can read what all I did there in my blog posts located below the video.
+Soon you can get even more helpful hints by watching the travel videos I am making for Spain OR you can support my Patreon page and get a one month sneak peek of each when they are made.
+Also, you can read what all I did during my time in Spain in my blog posts below..